guettli/django-and-third-party-js/README.md

 Things are easy if you have only direct dependencies.
 Then you can handle your requirements for python code in requirements.txt and requirements for npm packages via packages.json.

-But what can you do, if you depend on a python library which depends on a particular npm package?
+But what can you do, if you have transient dependencies?
+Imagine your python code depends on a python library which depends on a particular npm package ...
+AFAIK this is not solved yet.

 # Public CDN